KAMSC-APCS-A-25-26/apcs-project-1-adamsayshi/src/main/readme.txt

 you out the house, so you better find a perfect girlfriend who will be your sugar mommy.
 This game will guide you through your life, and it will teach you the cost benefit analysis of various options and teach you several life lessons along the way.
+IMPORTANT: The options will have the valid options in the parenthesis, type one of them precisely.
+If you type in something unkown, it will default to the second option.

 Title
  - Play, Help, Exit